 California’s preeminent wine regions are both idyllic destinations where days are spent visiting wineries, biking the winding roads and savoring incredible food.
 Napa is the elegant, more exclusive option, with some of the most awarded restaurants.
 Sonoma, meanwhile, is more laid-back and can feel less sceney.

-In Sonoma, the new Montage Healdsburg opened in January 2021, with a massive spa, dreamy pool and California-fresh dining.
+In Sonoma, the Montage Healdsburg opened in January 2021, with a massive spa, dreamy pool and California-fresh dining.
 For an option in town, the sophisticated MacArthur Place has handsome accommodations within walking distance to the shops and restaurants of downtown Sonoma.

 What to do: Taste the fruit of the vine, of course.
 Some of the top vineyards include Calistoga’s historic Schramsberg Vineyards (known for its sparkling wines), Quintessa in St. Helena (which makes organic, biodynamic vintages) and the 100 percent solar-powered Frog’s Leap.
-Over in Sonoma, there are even more options, although crowd-favorite Scribe is still closed to non-members due to Covid still.
+Over in Sonoma, there are even more options, although crowd-favorite Scribe is still closed to non-members due to Covid.

 Driving Distance from San Francisco: Under two hours